bespinian/blog/content/posts/git-the-important-parts/index.md

 #
 ```

-In this case we have chosen to just discard the messages of the commits which are being squashed by commenting them in the editor dialog.
-After confirming the dialog we see that our repo is now in the following state:
+In this case, we have chosen to just discard the messages of the commits which are being squashed by commenting them in the editor dialog.
+After confirming the dialog, we see that our repo is now in the following state:

 ```shell
 * d61b82e (HEAD -> feature/saturn-to-neptune) Add information on planet Neptune